Matthew speaks about the EPF’s Summer Training and the need to put young people with long term conditions at the heart of decision-making.

 Almost everyone on the course had a long term condition.
 However, they seemed determined not to let that stand in the way of them enjoying their lives.
 And, more so, they seemed more concerned with helping to support other people with their condition before thinking of themselves.

 The course sought to ensure younger people are given a voice.
-In the Year of Young People (this link will take you away from our website), this is particularly relevant.
+In the Year of Young People, this is particularly relevant.
 Too often, young people are left out of the decisions that affect them.
 Thankfully, there is a movement in Scotland to address this imbalance and in Europe the EPF are making similar efforts to make sure young people are put at the forefront of decision-making, as well as policymaking.

 The voice of lived experience is absolutely invaluable.
 This can make a huge difference not only to individuals, but also to the wider groups they represent.
 After all, who can say what someone living with Crohn’s Disease needs to live well, for example, better than someone who actually lives with Crohn’s Disease?